 - 20,000 Leagues under the sea – the submarine is claustrophobic, the Japanese commentary gets a bit hysterical and creatures include things with glowing eyes and a giant octopus.
 The stuff of nightmares;

 - Splash Mountain – darkness, animatronics and a big splashy slide at the end.
 Lady AB was smart enough to pull out at the last minute whereas Baby 2.0 didn’t get a choice and was petrified.

 I think we managed to traumatise our kids at least twice a day during our holiday.

 10. Eat at the Queen’s Banqueting Hall, Shop at the Grand Emporium or your hotel

 Our favourite themed restaurant was the Alice in Wonderland themed banqueting hall in Tokyo Disneyland.
 The food is surprisingly reasonably priced and you can buy a souvenir plate and cup with your meal.

 Some restaurants have long waits so you have to book ahead, sort of like the FastPASS system.
 And they all have children’s menus.

 There are shops and merch stalls dotted everywhere in the park but the Grand Emporium in Disneyland has the largest selection of merchandise.
 If you don’t like the crowds and don’t mind a limited option then the Disney hotels and Official hotels have small Disney stores too.

-Note we were so tired by the end of the day that we didn’t make it to any of the night time events eg the apparently spectacular evening light show.
-We also didn’t bother with any of the big parades and shows as the kids were too freaked out by the noise – so when the parades are on it’s the prime time to line up for popular rides.
+We are so tired by the end of the day that we don’t make it to any of the night time events eg the apparently spectacular evening light show.
+We also don’t bother with any of the big parades and shows as the kids are too freaked out by the noise.
+When the parades are on it’s the prime time to line up for popular rides.

 - Top 10 Tips for travelling to Tokyo with Kids